seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 This is the brief of money, plate, and jewels,
-I am possess’d of: ’tis exactly valued;
+I am possess'd of: 'tis exactly valued;
 Not petty things admitted.
-Where’s Seleucus?
+Where's Seleucus?

 **SELEUCUS**
 Here, madam.